ntnu-ai-lab/ai4iot-calib-pipeline/docs/acumos.md

 ![image](https://user-images.githubusercontent.com/45718165/137887263-854da8d7-0acc-441f-9196-2f3110bee814.png)

 **5)** Before running the pipeline, the user must copy into the data source container his/hers credentials to access external data.
-Check data-source README for more info on this configuration.
+Check the [data source](data-source.md) README for more info on this configuration.
 This is done through the `kubectl cp` command.
 A script with the preconfigured command is available under the *utils* folder, which can be ran as follows:
 `utils/copy_file_to_container.sh <orig_file> <namespace_id>`

 Ex.: `utils/copy_config_kubernetes.sh ~/.aqdata ai4iot`